Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Discussion

 \subsection{A Quantitative View of Gray Matter Microstructure}

 \textit{GM Intra-Cellular Space}.
 There is currently a lack of in-depth morphological analysis of brain-cell structures of relevance for modelling water diffusion in the GM intra-cellular space.
 In this work we propose a first analysis with the aim to fill this gap.
 We estimated a comprehensive set of morphological features useful to GM microstructure modelling from reconstructions of microscopy data from three species.
-We estimated that neural soma size ranges from ~2 to ~30 $\mu$m in radius with an average of ~7 $\mu$m and surface-to-volume ratio S/V~0.5 $\mu$m$^{-1}$.
-Neurons have on average soma twice as big as glial cells, fewer projections radiating from the soma and less projection coverage of soma surface.
-The radius of cellular projections ranges from ~0.3 to ~4 $\mu$m with average value 1.6 $\mu$m and S/V~8 $\mu$m$^{-1}$, similar between neurons and glia.
-Cellular projections’ microscopic orientation dispersion, as defined in \cite{brabec2020time}, is ~0.10-0.50, with average value ~0.30, similar between neurons and glia; curvature radius is ~4-475 $\mu$m, with average value of 55 $\mu$m.
-On average, neuronal projections have a curvature radius ~6 times larger than glial projections.
-The branching order of neural cell is ~4-20, with average value of 9.
-Glial cells have branching order ~1.5 times larger than neurons.
-The tortuosity of the branch of neural cell projections is ~1.05-1.27, with average value of ~1.14, similar between neurons and glial cells.
-The projections of neural cells extend to distances of 40-756 $\mu$m, with neurons on average 400 $\mu$m and glial cells on average 50 $\mu$m.
-For completeness, we also report on the relevant features of the GM extra-cellular space and neural cell membrane permeability to water from the literature.
+We estimated that neural soma size ranges from ~2 to ~30 $\mu$m in radius with an average of ~5 $\mu$m and surface-to-volume ratio S/V~0.7 $\mu$m$^{-1}$.
+Neurons have on average soma twice as big as glial cells, similar number of projections radiating from the soma but less projection coverage of soma surface (suggesting slower exchange of diffusing molecules between soma and dendrites).
+The radius of cellular projections ranges from ~0.05 to ~1.5 $\mu$m with average value 0.6 $\mu$m and S/V~7 $\mu$m$^{-1}$, similar between neurons and glia.
+Cellular projections’ microscopic orientation dispersion, as defined in \cite{brabec2020time}, is ~0.05-0.60, with average value ~0.25, similar between neurons and glia; curvature radius is ~1-640 $\mu$m, with average value of 29 $\mu$m.
+On average, neuronal projections have a curvature radius ~2 times larger than glial projections.
+The branching order of neural cell is ~1-17, with average value of 7.
+Glial cells have branching order ~1.3 times larger than neurons.
+The tortuosity of the branch of neural cell projections is ~0.43-0.85, with average value of ~0.77, similar between neurons and glial cells.
+The projections of neural cells extend to distances of 8-750 $\mu$m, with neurons on average 300 $\mu$m and glial cells on average 60 $\mu$m.
+For completeness, we also report on the relevant features of neural cell membrane permeability to water from the literature.